Retr0Aa/TagTune/README.md

 - Check that the TagTune icon appears in your desktop environment
 - Test music metadata editing functionality

-#### Notes
+> [!NOTE]
-- The AppImage is a self-contained executable that includes all dependencies
+> - The AppImage is a self-contained executable that includes all dependencies
-- It works on most Linux distributions (glibc 2.29+)
+> - It works on most Linux distributions (glibc 2.29+)
-- The PNG icon is displayed in the application menu and window title
+> - The PNG icon is displayed in the application menu and window title
-- The AppImage can be distributed as a single file without requiring installation
+> - The AppImage can be distributed as a single file without requiring installation